daremat/es6-epf/README.md

 >     // ...
 > })();
 > ```
 > Try to remove the 2 closures from both `card.component.js` & `game.component.js`.
 What happens?
 Why?
+> Once figured out, you can just remove that useless malicious code.

 > ![tip]
 Do not forget to use your web browser's development tools!